 Have you ever received your credit report and thought something doesn’t quite stack up?
 Do you have a marked flag which you fundamentally disagree with?
 Whilst credit report errors are infrequent, it’s important that you have the right to dispute any inaccurate information.
 Here are some pointers to help you with any dispute that may arise.

 Step 1 – what exactly is an error?

-An error is misinformation on your report that frankly shouldn’t be there.
+An error is incorrect information on your report that frankly shouldn’t be there.
 Sometimes credit agencies misrepresent information, in basic terms the information isn’t your own, it’s either been incorrectly reported, or it’s against the law to be listed.
 Errors can include: